seanpmorgan/community/rfcs/20181214-move-to-addons.md

 ## Motivation

-We wish to solicit discussion regarding what tf.contrib code will be moved.
-Specifically, there are many contributions that are feasible to move, but we were unable to determine if there is any value in doing so.
+While the tensorflow repository retains core functionality along with high level frameworks such as estimators and Keras, the contributed code for additions and extensions are proposed to be moved to the repository tf.addons.

+In this RFC, we are soliciting discussion regarding what tf.contrib code will be moved.
+This RFC discussion will help us determine the feasibility and value of moving the code along with the future maintainability aspects.

 ## Design Proposal

 ### Criteria for moving
 1) The functionality is not otherwise available in TensorFlow
-1) There is sufficient interested in the community to maintain it
+1) There is sufficient interest in the community to maintain the code being moved
 1) The code conforms to an established API pattern (Some pieces can be refactored if needed)

-It is worth noting that just because some functionality isn't part of the initial move, does not mean it won't be one day part of addons if there is value.
-We will begin reviewing pull requests to the repository after our initial move and directory structure is shaped.
+It is worth noting that just because some functionality isn't part of the initial move, does not mean it won't be eventually part of addons if there is value.
+We will begin reviewing pull requests to the repository after the directory structure is shaped during the initial move.

 ### Code to be moved from tf.contrib to addons